JunqiangHu/FirstRotation/README.md

 <a id='preparation'></a>
 ## Intellectual Preparation
   We want to use Reinforcement Learning to give some hints in the cognition.
 I read the important papers of DeepMind about Deep Q Network (DQN) and some updated versions of AlphaGo[<sup>1-4</sup>](#references1-4).
 What we want to do firstly is to reproduce the DQN results in Atari games, then based on the MCTS  we try to mimic human decision-making.
   Why we focus on RL?
 There has been many significant attempts to imitate biological meanningful structures in computer.
 For example, the Tolman-Eichenbaum Machine use a complicated model to elucidate the place cell and the grid cell in hippocampus, the TEM also shows a capability to memorize the abstract structure in data[<sup>5</sup>](#references5).
 However, those imitation was restrained by the need of big data in real life or the complicated structures and prior knowledge.
 The RL methods have a superiority in the data production[<sup>6</sup>](#references6).
 The closed-loop data production can make a large amount of data in or like real conditions, that could contribute a lot.
   The core ideas of DQN are experience replay and target network.
 The former implies a similar role of memory in human and the latter uses a more robust way to have an accurate estimation of action value.
+We estimate the trained model also mimic human brain, which means it also has a property of sparse coding.
+The sparse coding properties has been tested in CNN and GAN for image classification and image generation[<sup>7</sup>](#references7), but there has been lack in the research of sparse coding properties in Reinforcement Learning.
+That's what we want to test further.
 <a id='results'></a>
 ## Codes and Results
+  All codes are in python and the Deep learning package we use is pytorch.
+The basic framework is from updated codes in [zhihu](https://zhuanlan.zhihu.com/p/124593949).
+Most parameters are same as the [Ref.1](#references1-4), except the training frames.
+For simplicity, all the codes and related figures are zipped in model_training.rar and model_validation.rar.
+The figures in this report are copied to the file folder Figure.
+  The basic structure of value prediction part in DQN is shown below and is simple.
+After three convolution layers to extract information, the output is then used for prediction after two layers of fully-connection.
+  The training results are shown below.
+I focused on Pong, Breakout and SpaceInvaders three games.
+Pong and Breakout are two similar games which need a ball to hit on the bricks.
+### Pong
+  The trainnig result is fairly good in this parameters.
+To confirm the ability of the model to predict the state, I also hooked out the last hidden layer and designated the highest action value as the state value, and then showed the plot of different states and its state values.
+  The actual state could show a trajectory, which may represents the pseudotime state changes after taking actions.
+I checked for the exact state change and we could tell the model can play the game well to get definate success.
+Also, the high state value implies a score within 30 frames while the low state value not.

+### Breakout

+### SpaceInvaders